xbeat/Machine-Learning/README.md

 Self-attention is a key mechanism in Transformer models, allowing the model to weigh the importance of different parts of the input sequence when processing each element.
 It enables the model to capture contextual relationships within the data.

+## Mastering Dimensionality Reduction with Principal Component Analysis

+Introduction to Principal Component Analysis

+Principal Component Analysis (PCA) is a dimensionality reduction technique that transforms high-dimensional data into a new coordinate system where features are uncorrelated.
+The first principal component captures the direction of maximum variance, with subsequent components orthogonal to previous ones.

 ## Variational Autoencoders Generative Models with Deep Learning

 Understanding VAE Architecture